 If any class session cannot be held in person on campus because of COVID-19 or any other reason, class will be held virtually at the regularly scheduled time through Zoom.
 A link to the Zoom meeting room will both be sent via email and posted on Canvas by noon on the day of the class.
 Assignments should not be affected.
-If a class session led by a student is moved online, the professor will contact the student and open the Zoom meeting room up to 30 minutes early if the student wishes to have time to set anything up.
 Students may disable their video if they wish and should unmute their microphone if they need to respond to the class in some way.